tedneward/Azgaarnoth/Classes/Warlock/Undead.md

-# Warlock Patron: The Undead
+# Otherworldly Patron: The Undead
 The Undead is an entity that resides in the dark corners of the multiverse.
 Your patron some other ancient undead being, many times spoken of only in hushed whispers (and even then behind powerful anti-scrying magic, lest the name draw the attention of the being).
 You may seek to gain knowledge from your patron's countless lifetimes of experience, while it may see you as a piece of a centuries long plan.

-One such name is that of [Dread Emperor](../../People/DreadEmperor.md) himself, another whispered even more quietly is that of the ancient lich [Kali Kaal](../../People/KaliKaal.md).
+One such name whispered quietly is that of the ancient lich [Kali Kaal](../../People/KaliKaal.md).

 ```
 name = 'Undead'
-description = "***Warlock Patron: The Undead.*** The Undead is an entity that resides in the dark corners of the multiverse.
+description = "***Otherworldly Patron: The Undead.*** The Undead is an entity that resides in the dark corners of the multiverse.
 Your patron some other ancient undead being, many times spoken of only in hushed whispers (and even then behind powerful anti-scrying magic, lest the name draw the attention of the being).
 You may seek to gain knowledge from your patron's countless lifetimes of experience, while it may see you as a piece of a centuries long plan."
 ```

 ## Expanded Spell List